cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

     1. `assetUrl`
     - Sets the file path to directory or url holding the glb assets in the tilesets generated.
     - Valid formats include `"."`, `"./file/path"`, `"../../file/path"`, and `"http://www.example.com"`.
 Please do not add an ending `/`, which will be generated in the code itself.
-    2. `rootIri`
-    - An optional parameter to set an IRI for the root contents in the tileset when there is no building.
-Note that this will be ignored if there are no root contents or a `building.glb` is generated.
-    3. `rootName`
-    - An optional parameter to set a name for the root contents in the tileset when there is no building.
-Note that this will be ignored if there are no root contents or a `building.glb` is generated.

 ```
 /api